 Use only according to the benefit-risk assessment by the responsible veterinarian.

 Studies in laboratory animals have indicated that phenobarbital has an effect during prenatal growth, in particular causing permanent changes in neurological and sexual development.
 Neonatal bleeding tendencies have been associated with phenobarbital treatment during pregnancy.

 In case of pregnancy, the risk that the medication may cause an increase in the number of congenital defects must be weighed up against the risk of suspending treatment during pregnancy.
 Discontinuation of treatment is not advised, but the dosage should be kept as low as possible.

 Phenobarbital crosses the placenta and, at high doses, (reversible) withdrawal symptoms cannot be ruled out in newborns.

 The safety of the veterinary medicinal product has not been proven during pregnancy in dogs.

 Lactation:

 Use only according to the benefit-risk assessment by the responsible veterinarian.

 Phenobarbital is excreted in small amounts in breast milk and during nursing pups should be monitored carefully for undesired sedative effects.
 Weaning early may be an option.
 If somnolence/sedative effects (that could interfere with suckling) appear in nursing newborns, an artificial suckling method should be chosen.

 The safety of the veterinary medicinal product has not been proven during lactation in dogs.

 Interaction with other medicinal products and other forms of interaction: Phenobarbital may reduce the activity of some drugs by increasing the rate of metabolism through induction of drug-metabolising enzymes in liver microsomes.

-A therapeutic dose of phenobarbital for antiepileptic therapy can significantly induce plasma protein (such as α 1acid glycoprotein, AGP), which bind drugs.
+A therapeutic dose of phenobarbital for antiepileptic therapy can significantly induce plasma protein (such as $\alpha$ 1acid glycoprotein, AGP), which bind drugs.
 Therefore, special attention must be paid to the pharmacokinetics and doses of drugs simultaneously administered.

 The plasmatic concentration of cyclosporine, thyroid hormones and theophylline is decreased in the case of concurrent administration of phenobarbital.
 The effectiveness of these substances is diminished, too.

 Concurrent use with potassium bromide increases the risk of pancreatitis.

 Concurrent use with other drugs having a central depressive effect can result in an increase of the effect of central depressive drugs.

 Phenobarbital may enhance the metabolism of, and therefore decrease the effect of, antiepileptics, chloramphenicol, corticosteroids, doxycycline, beta blockers and metronidazole.

 The reliability of oral contraceptives is lower.

 Phenobarbital may decrease the blood concentration of griseofulvin by reducing its absorption and/or inducing hepatic microsomal enzymes.

-The following drugs can decrease the convulsive threshold: quinolones, high doses of β -lactam antibiotic, theophylline, aminophylline, cyclosporine and propofol for example).
+The following drugs can decrease the convulsive threshold: quinolones, high doses of $\beta$ -lactam antibiotic, theophylline, aminophylline, cyclosporine and propofol for example).
 Medications which may alter the seizure threshold should only be used if really necessary and when no safer alternative exists.

-Use of phenobarbital in conjunction with primidone is not recommended as primidone is predominantly metabolised to phenobarbital.
-Overdose (symptoms, emergency procedures, antidotes): Overdosage may result in coma, severe respiratory and cardiovascular depression, hypotension and shock leading to renal failure and death.
+Use of phenobarbital tablets in conjunction with primidone is not recommended as primidone is predominantly metabolized to phenobarbital.

+Overdose (symptoms, emergency procedures, antidotes): Over dosage may result in coma, severe respiratory and cardiovascular depression, hypotension and shock leading to renal failure and death.
 Following the recent ingestion of an overdose, the stomach may be emptied by lavage.
 The prime objectives of management are then intensive symptomatic and supportive therapy with particular attention being paid to the maintenance of cardiovascular, respiratory and renal functions and to the maintenance of the electrolyte balance.
-Incompatibilities:

-None known
+Incompatibilities: None known

-13. SPECIAL PRECAUTIONS FOR THE DISPOSAL OF UNUSED PRODUCT OR WASTE MATERIALS, IF ANY
+PHARMACEUTICALS PRECAUTIONS

+Keep the container in the outer carton.
+Protect from light.
+Do not store above 25°C.

+Store in a dry place and replace the closure promptly.
+For animal treatment only.
+Keep out of the sight and reach of children.

+DISPOSAL ADVICE

 Any unused product must be destroyed in accordance with the Misuse of Drugs Regulations (2001).
 Any waste material should be disposed of in accordance with local requirements.

-14. DATE ON WHICH THE PACKAGE LEAFLET WAS LAST APPROVED

-December 2022

-15. OTHER INFORMATION

-PHARMACOLOGICAL

-PROPERTIES: